 The Company has no significant concentrations of credit risk.
 It has policies in place to ensure that services are made to customers with an appropriate credit history.

-Report of the Directors (continued)
+Report of the Directors (continued) For the year ended 31 December 2020

 Post Balance Sheet Events